Where to See Seals in San Diego: La Jolla Seal Rookery

 One Day in La Jolla - Roads and Destinations.

-How to Watch Seals and Sea Lions in the San Diego Area
+How to Watch Seals and Sea Lions in La Jolla and San Diego

 The San Diego seals and sea lions are wild creatures and can be unpredictable.
 To protect yourself and the local population of the pinnipeds, please follow a few simple rules.